Four useful tools to better manage your job search

 3. Zip Recruiter – Lots of private-sector jobs

 I find that the majority of the jobs available on here are in the private sector.
 I still have mostly job postings from private companies even when I select “nonprofit” as my industry.
 What I like about it is that once you have saved your resume and completed your profile, you can easily apply for the jobs that match your work experiences and skills.

 You can replace your resume with a new version if you want to switch up your search.
 You should definitely use this one if you want private sector jobs.
 Again, make sure you read the instructions in the job description.

 Like LinkedIn, Zip Recruiter allows you to apply for some jobs on your phone by submitting your profile and resume.
 For other jobs, you have to use a laptop and apply directly on the company’s website.
 The most important information, including your references, will already be included when you submit.

-4. USAjobs.gov – For job seekers who have already become United States citizens.
+4. USAJOBS – For job seekers who are already US citizens

 It is the website where you can find jobs in most departments of government.
 Similar to the platforms above, this one requires that you create a profile.
 It can be very useful for your job search.
 It includes all of your work experiences and your personal information.
 When you come across a job that interests you, you simply have to follow instructions for applying.